 Health Promotion Disease Prevention Program

 The Health Promotion and Disease Prevention (HP/DP) program was initiated in 2005, to address challenges related increasingly to health conditions and chronic diseases which are impacted by lifestyles issues such as obesity, physical inactivity, poor diet, substance abuse, and injuries.
-Working with Tribal and Urban healthcare programs, it coordinates services that enhance preventive health approaches.
+The HPDP program works to coordinate services aimed at enhancing approaches to preventive health.

-- Annual Just Move It - California Challenge; supporting local physical activity efforts.
+- Just Move It campaign, supports sharing what works locally for community-based physical activity efforts.

-- Physical Activity Toolkit; a resource to assist communities implement physical activity programs.
+- Physical Activity Toolkit, provides resources to assist implementing physical activity programs.

 Answers to some of the most commonly asked questioned about the Health Promotion Disease Prevention Program.